Settling in the UK

 - a Tier 5 (International Agreement) visa

-*Please note that a partner/dependent of a Tier 2 visa holder whose UK absences are exempt from the 180 days outside the UK rule (due to being sponsored in a PhD-level role, and the UK absences being to undertake Research overseas) will also benefit from this exemption when applying for settlement, if they accompanied the Tier 2 sponsored employee.
+Please note that a partner/dependent of a Tier 1 Exceptional Talent, Global Talent Visa, or Tier 2 visa holder whose UK absences are exempt from the 180 days outside the UK rule (due to being sponsored in a PhD-level role, and the UK absences being to undertake Research overseas for their job) will also benefit from this exemption when applying for settlement, if they accompanied the Tier 2 sponsored employee.

 Further information is available on the gov.uk website.